The mixed cultural background of the Toblerone Danish

 Toblerone Danish Pastry Recipe

-1 package of ready made Puff Pastry dough
+1 package of ready made Puff Pastry

 2 medium sized Toblerones (some for eating too)

 Heat the oven to 400F/200C.

 Take the dough out of the freezer and let it thaw to room temperature.
 Cut it to squares.